-Barbara A. Martinez is a member of Holland & Knight's Miami office and a member of the firm's Global Compliance and Investigations Team and is based in Miami.
-After a distinguished career handling an array of significant matters as a federal prosecutor, Ms. Martinez focuses her practice on internal corporate investigations, corporate compliance and training, and white collar criminal defense.
+Barbara A. Martinez is an attorney in Holland & Knight's Miami office and a member of the firm's Global Compliance and Investigations Team.
+After a distinguished career handling an array of complex litigation matters as a federal prosecutor, Ms. Martinez focuses her practice on internal corporate investigations, corporate compliance and training, asset recovery and white collar criminal defense.

 Prior to joining Holland & Knight, Ms. Martinez served as the chief of the Special Prosecutions Section at the U.S. Attorney's Office for the Southern District of Florida in Miami.
 In this capacity, she supervised federal prosecutors who handled cases involving international and domestic human trafficking, money laundering; cybercrimes, including online child exploitation, sextortion, extortion and cyberstalking; international kidnappings; and other transnational crimes.
 She also conducted numerous investigations and tried cases.

 Ms. Martinez worked as an Assistant U.S. Attorney in the Economic Crimes Section at the U.S. Attorney's office in Miami, where she primarily focused on healthcare fraud prosecutions.
 Additionally, she prosecuted cases involving mail and wire fraud, computer intrusion, identity theft and credit card fraud.
 Before joining the U.S. Attorney's Office, she served as a DOJ trial attorney for the Fraud Section of the Criminal Division in Washington, D.C., through the Attorney General's Honors Program.
 In this role, Ms. Martinez prosecuted complex white collar cases involving bank fraud, mail and wire fraud, student loan fraud, telemarketing fraud, false statements and obstruction of justice.